Top 10 Dog Breeds for Protection

 2. Doberman Pinscher – If you have a large piece of property that you are trying to protect, a Doberman Pinscher is a great guard dog for you.
 This breed is incredibly fast and is able to reach an intruder in a short amount of time.
 Known as the fifth-smartest dog breed in the world, Dobermans are fearless, alert, and loyal dogs.

 3. Rottweiler – Originally bred as cattle-protecting dogs, Rottweilers are known to be relentless protectors of their pack.
 They are an intelligent breed and extremely loyal to their owners.
 Rottweilers are known to be aloof with strangers until properly introduced to them and are very quick learners.

-4. Komodor – Traditionally used to protect herds of sheep, the Komodor possesses a natural guard dog ability.
+4. Komondor – Traditionally used to protect herds of sheep, the Komondor possesses a natural guard dog ability.
 This breed is active, courageous, loyal and known for its dignity and strength.
 If properly socialized and trained in obedience, this breed makes a devoted family pet.

 5. Puli – Pulis are known for their suspicious nature.
 They are always alert and will bark to alert their owners of anything out of the ordinary.
 Pulis are very smart and require constant companionship.
 They make great additions to families with active lifestyles, as they love hiking, running, and outdoor activities.